20cameronw/20cameronw/README.md

 #### I'm a Computer Science student studying at Missouri State University.
 ![I'm a Computer Science student studying at Missouri State University.](![github](/images/banner.png))

 My major is Computer Science with a minor in Cybersecurity.
-I love to work with C++ in a WSL environment.
+I love to work with C++

 Skills: C++, SQL, C# with Unity, OpenGL, Multi-threaded programming, Python